-You likely already own a kettle, a favourite teapot and mug you use to prepare your daily cup of tea.
-But did you know that your teaware might be limiting the full flavour you could be experiencing?
+You likely already own a kettle, a favorite teapot, and a mug you use to prepare your daily cup of tea.
+But did you know that your teaware might be limiting the full flavor you could be experiencing?

 Using the analogy of a stage show, this might be the equivalent of putting on an average high school musical production: serviceable, maybe even enjoyable, but not something you’d be excited to watch again.
 If you’d like a more memorable experience, you need to up your game, step by step, until you’ve achieved the height of Broadway.

-Here are a few tips when buying the right teaware if you’re just starting out.
+Here are a few tips when buying the right teaware like teapots, tea mugs & cups, and infusers if you’re just starting out.